-Aggravated Battery is defined as a battery where the attacker intentionally or knowingly causes more serious injury as defined in Rule 6A-1.0017(8)(g), such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
-Note: This is applicable to battery on School Board of Broward County employees, sports officials, or other specified officials as listed in F.S. §§784.07 and 1006.13(5), battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in F.S. §784.07.
-If the incident involves a Class A or Class B Weapon, said incident shall be documented as weapon related per SESIR guidelines.
+Aggravated Battery is defined as intentional great bodily harm.
+A battery where the attacker intentionally or knowingly causes more serious injury, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
+Note: This is applicable to battery on School Board of Broward County employee, sports official, or other specified officials as listed in F.S. §784.07 and 1006.13(5), battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in F.S. §784.07.
+If the incident involves a Class A or Class B Weapon, said incident shall be documented as weapon-related per SESIR guidelines.

-Alcohol is defined as the possession, sale, purchase, transmittal, distribution, or use of alcoholic beverages.
-Use means the person is caught in the act of using, admits to the use, or is discovered to have used in the course of an investigation.
-Note: Alcohol incidents must not be to FLDOE as drug related per SESIR guidelines.
+Alcohol is defined as the possession, sale, purchase, transmittal, distribution or use of alcoholic beverages.
+Use means the person is caught in the act of using, admits to the use or is discovered to have used in the course of an investigation.
+Note: Alcohol incidents must not be reported to FLDOE as drug-related per SESIR guidelines.